Dropshipping Business Model Explained: Your eCommerce Blueprint

 Customer Places Order

-A customer visits your online store and purchases a product.
-They pay you the retail price you've set.
+A customer visits your online store and places an order for a product.
+Your store automatically or manually forwards the order details.

 2